 Beaked Corn Salad

-Plants of the World Online by Kew lists 32 species in the Valerianella genus (as of 5-28-21 when this page was last updated).
+As of 11-14-21 when this page was last updated, Plants of the World Online by Kew lists 426 species in the Valeriana genus.
 It is a member of the plant family Caprifoliaceae with 33 genera.
 Those numbers could change as updates are made by POWO.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 I first observed the Valerianella radiata (Beaked Corn Salad) in an area north of the chicken house on April 23 in 2020.
 Then, while on a walk on May 24 in 2021, I noticed a small colony in an area in the southwest corner of the farm (close to what I call the swamp).
 Valerianella radiata is a neat little plant that I could have easily missed if it wasn’t flowering.
 Well, I suppose it is always the flowers that catch our attention. 🙂